michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 When the preprocessor macro `SIXTEEN_BIT_COLOR` is defined to `0`, the library will use a subset of bits `RGBColorType` that effectively makes the color range based on 3 bits per red, green, and blue.
 This is done automatically, and you can still use the 16 bit color definitions illustrated above.

 ### Matrix Driver
 The matrix driver is an object that manages rendering an image on an LED matrix.
 It does this using a double buffer approach.
 The first buffer is the image that is desired to be rendered on the LED matrix.
 The second buffer is the bit sequences that needs to be sent to the LED matrix's shift registers to render the image.
 The matrix driver object uses SPI to send the bits to the shift register.
 Since the rows on the matrix are multiplexed when rendering, the matrix driver object will use a system clock interrupt to ensure the multiplexing is consistently timed.

 When constructing a matrix driver, you need to tell it a few details:
 * The matrix's size in rows and columns
 * Whether the shift registers used for controlling columns should be set to `HIGH` or `LOW` to turn on the column.
 * Whether the shift registers used for controlling rows should be set to `HIGH` or `LOW` to turn on the row
 * The length of the delay that should be present between turning on each rows while multiplexing.
 By default, this delay is set to zero (no delay).
-However, if you are using slow switch for the row's power, such as a UDN2981 which has a 2 microsecond urn off time, introducing a short period of all rows being off in between each row update can eliminate LED ghosting.
+However, if you are using slow switch for the row's power, such as a UDN2981 which has a 2 microsecond turn off time, introducing a short period of all rows being off in between each row update can eliminate LED ghosting.
 * The pin which will be used to send the latch signal.

 #### LEDMatrix